CharlyReux/evolvable-by-design-tutorial/tutorial.md

 ## What is Pivo?
 It has become common practice: we use RESTful APIs to access and manipulate data on frontend applications.
 And to build these frontends, we separate the logic of the view and navigation from the logic that makes the REST API calls.
 While the logic of the view is materialized through components, the logic of the interactions with the REST API is dispatched into services.
 For example, all the calls to the Issues on the Github API would be done in an IssueService.

 But one issue arises, when the REST API changes, the front-end application is very likely to break.
 Something as little as changing the name of a field in a back-end can break a front-end implementation.
-Therefore, we devised an approach called *Pivo*, and a framework named Pivo with the purpose of tackling the co-evolution of the front-end with the back-end.
+Therefore, we devised an approach called *Evolvable-By-Design*, and a framework named *Pivo* with the purpose of tackling with the co-evolution of the front-end and the back-end.

 ## Example

 The approach is based on the use of Semantic data and the OpenApi Specification to ensure that front-end does not break.
 Here is an example of how it would look like in practice in a React application.

-Let's say we have an application that displays card details, here is how it would look like implemented in a classical manner.
+Let's say we have an application that displays card details, it would look like this, if implemented in a classical manner.
 ```jsx
 const CardDetailsComponent = ({ card }) =>
   <right-pane>